offeex/offeex/README.md

 ### Pronouns: who/cares
 Amateur desperate developer from 🇺🇦 Kyiv, Ukraine.
 I make all sorts of stuff.
 Previously been developing minecraft mods, which ultimately led me to burnout and held a youtube channel.
 Love ricing linux desktops, *i use arch BTW!*

-### Goals
-- Learn Rust
-- Create my own distro
-- Create a game (well, that one would take tons of time)

 #### Currently working on: _See pinned_

 ### Reach me